-Students at WCC may pursue their study of a foreign language to meet deficiencies in foreign language under the MCR requirements, as a humanities course, or as an elective in any program of study.
+Students at WCC may pursue study of a foreign language to meet university requirements, as a humanities course, or as an elective in any program of study.

 Students who are native speakers, have taken foreign language in high school, or who have studied or lived abroad are eligible to take a placement test for a foreign language.
 They may test to place out of the 111/181 level or take a more extensive placement test into higher levels beyond 112/182.
 Placement testing is encouraged to help ensure that students begin their foreign language study at an appropriate level.
-Those who complete one or more courses of a foreign language at WCC will be ready to continue their language studies in the U.S. or abroad.
 Please consult the lead instructor of foreign language for further information.